 My name used to be Kenneth Kwarteng Hoffmann.
-Since I was crowned, my name has been Oteng Kuffour Amani Kwarteng II.
+Since I was crowned in 2012, my name has been Oteng Kuffour Amani Kwarteng II.
 I come from Dote town near Kumasi and I am the Otumfour Brepong.
 This means Senior Chief.
 There are different levels of chieftaincy in Ashanti culture; the highest, Otumfour, is responsible for the district, followed by the Manhene and then the Brepong.
 In the Ashanti tradition, we are the Kyidom Stool (children), whose role is to protect the king.
 In the olden days the Kyidom Stool was either in front of or behind the king during wars to protect him against the enemies.

 How were you selected?

 In the Ashanti culture, inheritance comes from the mother’s side.
 My mother is the eldest of the seven children of my grandmother.
 The tradition is that when a chief dies, the replacement is chosen from the senior daughter’s side.
 So, in 1983 when our chief passed away, the elders decided to choose a successor from the three children of my mother, even though my father had many children from other wives.
 I was selected but I turned down the position because I had an elder brother before me whom my mother also supported.

 My brother was crowned chief.
 After his death, the elders appealed to me to fill the position because, according to tradition, the next in line among the brothers takes over the position.
 So the elders of the family selected me and presented me to the Kyidom Group.
 The leader of the Kyidom Group presented me to the Otumfour (the overall king).
 The Otumfour accepted my selection by the Kyidom Group and I was crowned the chief of Dote town in 2012.